Service + Area

 - Tri-Peak keeps Noel work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Noel shop buildings coverage is generated from deterministic local tags, so the page copy reflects ring-1 conditions, McDonald County context, nearby routing through Neosho, Anderson, Pineville, and Goodman, and the profile mix driving local schedule decisions.
+- Noel shop buildings coverage is coordinated with local site conditions, McDonald County travel, and nearby commitments in Neosho, Anderson, Pineville, and Goodman.

 Noel Market Planning Notes

-- Noel is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around McDonald County work conditions.
+- Noel is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around McDonald County work conditions.

 - Local routing for Shop Buildings in Noel commonly overlaps Neosho, Anderson, Pineville, and Goodman, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.